TopTenAIAgents.co.uk Logo TopTenAIAgents

 People should have clear routes to challenge AI-driven decisions that affect them and seek redress where appropriate.

-UK SMEs using AI must continue to comply with current laws, which include:
+UK SMEs using AI must now comply with an evolved regulatory framework including:

-• UK GDPR: For handling personal data in AI systems
+• UK GDPR: For handling personal data in AI systems, with enhanced scrutiny on automated decision-making

-• Equality Act 2010: To prevent discriminatory outcomes
+• Equality Act 2010: To prevent discriminatory AI outcomes with increased enforcement focus

 • Consumer Protection Laws: Ensuring AI-driven products and services meet consumer standards

-• Sector-specific regulations: Applied by regulators like the ICO, FCA, Ofcom, and others
+• Sector-specific regulations: Applied by regulators like the ICO, FCA, Ofcom, MHRA, and others with AI-specific guidance

 A Pro-Innovation Stance